VaniliKate/Blog/README.md

 ####  VANILI BLOG

 This site allows writers to write blogs and readers to read, engage and react to the blogs.
-Also shows an inspirational quote every time the site is loaded.
+Also shows a quote every time the site is loaded.

 #### By **Kate Vanili**